When employees report quality issues on your production floor, what happens to their reports?

 Here is the typical flow of quality reports:

 - Quality manager prints out a defect tracking sheet

-- Specialist adds to sheet when they handle an issue
+- Specialist adds to the sheet when they handle an issue

 - Specialist deposits their sheet in a central location at end of day

-But, if you are using a manufacturing app, it looks something like this:
+But, if you are using an application, it looks something like this: